Treasury Relief Art Project (TRAP)

 Marsh, Reginald

-American Scene painter; TRAP work continued his focus on crowded urban scenes.
+American Scene painter; TRAP-related work continued his focus on crowded urban environments.

 Gropper, William

-Political cartoonist and muralist; TRAP commissions reflected his strong social commentary.
+Political cartoonist and muralist; TRAP commissions reflected his bold graphic style and strong social commentary.

 Siporin, Mitchell